Krishnkumar542/Food-Beverages-Services-Opportunity-Analysis-using-Power-BI/README.md

 ## **Process**

-- Built interactive dashboard to visualize sales opportunities of F&B manufacturer services in three different bussines segments.
+- Built an interactive dashboard to visualize sales opportunities of F&B manufacturer services in three different business segments.
 - Used complex parameters to drill down in worksheets and customization using filters and slicers.
 - Created connections, join new columns, and enable user-driven parameters for visualizations.
 - Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, map, slicers, tables, etc).